unswexplains/unswexplains.github.io/c25085f20431/content.md

 You *might* end up with a representative sample in this case, so it's better than choosing just one person.
 But you're just as likely not to.

-What if you choose three people at random?
+What if you choose three people?
 Then you'll either get three people in favour, which is a proportion of 100%, or two people in favour and one not, which is a proportion of 67%, or one person in favour and two not, which is a proportion of 33%, or three people not in favour, which is a proportion of 0%.
 Here are the possibilities in a table:

 ```
 Person1       Person2       Person3       Proportion